RookieITSec/HuginPanoScript/README.md

 ## Objectives
-1. Highest resolution possible.
+1. Highest resolution possible.  (solved)
-2. GPS Coords in the metadata.
+2. GPS Coords in the metadata.  (solved)
-3. Batch processing for all directories in a specific location.
+3. Batch processing for all directories in a specific location.  (solved)
-4. Patching of "black holes" where image data does not exist - missing images or top of image where the drone did not capture data.
+4. Patching of "black holes" where image data does not exist - missing images or top of image where the drone did not capture data. (working on it.)
 5. Correctly reading low contrast images and adding control points via scripting.
-Snow and water both cause problems with stitching.
+Snow and water both cause problems with stitching.  (at a dead end maybe)

 ## Software Used